RutanshuDesai/ContactDashboard/README.md

 ETL - VDM to Redshift

-This is the code which queries the contacts dashboard data from VDM and also has the code to push the data from VDM to Redshift.
+1. This has the code which queries the contacts dashboard data from VDM and also has the code to push the data from VDM to Redshift.

+2. This has the code to all the data transformation